vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Policies.md

 ---
-title: Content Policies
+title: Policies
 ---

 ## Overview

-There are four types of content policies.
+There are four types of policies.

 - Approval
 - Day 2 Actions